freskimo/power-macros/README.md

 - Modifying existing headers

 ## Advantages over BurpSuite's built-in macros
-- Able to perform string modification in automated request arbitrary strings in the request.
+- Ability to perform header/body string modification of automated requests
-- ability to add new header into the request
+- Ability to add new headers into the requests.

 ## How to
 ### Installation of PowerMacros